Coronavirus Arrangements and Information

 Students should wear correct uniform.
 Students returned to changing for PE from September 2021.
 Please see the website for details of our uniform policy.

 At the end of school, students who travel on coaches or minibuses must not proceed to the coach loop until their vehicle is ready to receive them.
 Passengers on the W1-4 buses should wait in Windsor House, and passengers on the second-run local authority buses on the Lancaster playground, until called to the coach loop.
 This is to avoid crowding and mixing on the coach loop.

 We would still encourage as many students as possible to walk or cycle to school.
 Not only does being out in the open reduce the risk of transmission, but it is also the healthier option and reduces the Academy’s carbon footprint.
 We continue to work closely with the local authority and community groups to improve the walking and cycling infrastructure around the Academy to make it easier for our students to travel sustainably.

-All students will be expected to attend school full time, as normal, from September.
-If your child is feeling particularly anxious about returning, please discuss this with their tutor or a key worker from Student Services as soon as possible so that arrangements can made to support them.
+If your child is feeling particularly anxious about coming to school, please discuss this with their tutor or a key worker from Student Services as soon as possible so that arrangements can made to support them.

 The common symptoms of COVID-19 in children are listed on the NHS website here.

 If you experience symptoms or test positive for COVID-19, please follow the latest NHS guidance.